Château de Prague

 1

-The medieval tangle around the Old Town Square: the astronomical clock drawing crowds on the hour, the Town Hall belfry for the view, the Clementinum and its baroque library, Josefov's synagogues and old cemetery, and Charles Bridge where the lanes spill out.
-The flip side: Bohemia's highest prices, tour groups on a loop and stag parties echoing late.
+The medieval maze around the Old Town Square: the astronomical clock that draws crowds on the hour, the Old Town Hall tower for the view, the Clementinum and its baroque library, the synagogues and the historic cemetery in Josefov, and the Charles Bridge at the end of the alleys.
+The downside: the highest prices in the country, endless tour groups, and bachelor parties echoing late into the night.

 Where to stay in this area